Take the survey

 This comprehensive approach to planning ensures our downtown remains a supportive hub for current and future residents, organizations and businesses.

-Wednesday, May 14
+May 14 Public Open House

 - Share feedback on early design concepts for each planning district - Riverfront, Downtown Core, Fitzgerald Corridor, and Harmston Park.